Sten-H/functris/README.md

 A functional approach to tetris (its game logic atleast) using a lot of ramda for fun.
 Game state is presented purely with html components and css.
 ## BUGS
+* Not really a bug but it seems that I'm using bootstrap 3.
+I'm not sure if this is react-bootstrap that's made that decision or if can just ask it to use bootstrap 4 instead.
+Otherwise switch to reacstrap which uses bootstrap 4, though there will be some issues to fix (there are some bugs with modals in latest version, which are fixable)
 ## TODO
 ### High prio
 * Detect game over (top out) http://tetris.wikia.com/wiki/Top_out